rosemike23/TimeWaves/README.md

 # TimeWaves
-The code of TimeWaves model for forecasting dynamical time series
+The code of TimeWaves model for dynamical forecasting

 ## Download datasets